 If your debtor owns land in B.C., you can register a certificate of judgment in the land title office.
 This procedure can be very effective in the long run since the debtor cannot normally sell or mortgage the land until the debt is paid.
 It is also one of the simpler and less costly procedures described in this guide.

-If you do not know whether the debtor owns land, you can do a name search at a land title office.
+If you do not know whether the debtor owns land, you can request searches of land title records, including a name search, either in person at a land title office, online at www.ltsa.ca, or by mail.
 There will be a fee for this service.

 No. You can ask the Supreme Court to force a sale of the property.
 But this is a complicated and costly process and is not often used to enforce a small claims judgment.
 You should get legal advice if you are thinking about applying for sale of land.